-By now you may have heard about the Canine Influenza outbreak in and around the Chicago area.
-The new hotspot is in Georgia.
-The strain found in both outbreaks is H3N2.
-Merck Animal Health would like to make sure that you have the facts about the outbreak, and that all personnel treating potentially infected animals know how to protect other dogs from infection.
-Please take a moment to familiarize yourself with the information below and learn how you can help stop the spread of the disease.
+By now you may have heard about the Canine Influenza outbreak in and around the Chicago area, which spread to 23 states within 5 months.
+Another hot spot was Georgia.
+The strain found in both outbreaks was H3N2.
+Merck Animal Health would like to make sure that you have the facts about the disease, and that all personnel treating potentially infected animals know how to protect other dogs from infection.
+Please surf this website for information.